KC (surname): History

 In 1850 AD, Khatris were among the first Nepalese to travel to England and France as a part of a royal mission.
-Three Khatri commanders of the Nepalese army namely Lieutenant Karbir Khatri, Lieutenant Lal Singh Khatri and Kaji Karbir Khatri accompanied Nepal's ruler Jung Bahadur Rana's visit to Europe and Lt.
-Lal Singh Khatri, among them, was also the first Nepalese to study English in the British Residency at the Court of Nepal.
-The over time exposure of Khatris to United Kingdom and British English led to the anglicization of surname into a formally designated abbreviation of KC (or K.C.), from its original Khatri Chhetri.
-KCs are prominently visible in politics, cinema, army, arts, education, medicine, business, fashion and sports of Nepal, among others.
+Three Khatri commanders of the Nepalese army namely Kaji Karbir Khatri, Lieutenant Lal Singh Khatri and Lieutenant Karbir Khatri accompanied Nepal's ruler Jung Bahadur Rana's visit to Europe and Lieutenant Lal Singh Khatri, among them, was also the first Nepalese to study English in the British Residency at the Court of Nepal.
+As Nepal opened up to the western world, Khatris were pivotal to carry out English language administrative affairs and international correspondences of the 19th and 20th century.